 BACHELOR OF SCIENCE BUSINESS ADMINISTRATION

-Online Accounting Degree
+Online IT Management Degree

 70% of graduates finish within

+Use your experience to your advantage.
 WGU lets you move more quickly through material you already know and advance as soon as you're ready.
 The result: You may finish faster.

 Tuition per 6-month term is

-Do the math and you'll see why WGU is affordable.
 Tuition charged per term—rather than per credit—helps students control the ultimate cost of their degrees.
 Finish faster, pay less!

 Average salary increase